Skip to main content

 The following school year (2016 – 2017), The Logan Club continued their weekly work by transforming their research into a compelling storyline that lent itself to visual exhibition.
 Through field trips and guest speakers, students worked with curators, exhibit designers, historians, librarians, and community members to complete their research and digitize historic images for the exhibit.
 The students interviewed community members and school alumni to collect oral histories for the exhibit’s digital component, which can be added to for years to come.

-**UPDATE** We are delighted to work with CHML to create an exhibit addition!
-During the 2021-2022 school year, students will dive into the history of their Montessori program by focusing on the principles and practices of Montessori learning, the life and legacy of Maria Montessori, and the growth of the Montessori program within the Capitol Hill community.
+During the 2021-2022 school year, CHML sought out another partnership to welcome back their school community to in-person learning after COVID-19 closed DCPS buildings.
+Students researched the history of their Montessori program focusing on the principles and practices of Montessori learning, the life and legacy of Maria Montessori, and the growth of the Montessori program within the Capitol Hill community.